 What’s more is that these tools can release muscle pain and tension, provide pain relief, promote healing and improve blood circulation.

-We’ll also look at the pros and cons of 7 of the best back massage sticks and canes, and choose one that stands above the rest.
+I’ll also look at the pros and cons of 7 of the best back massage sticks and canes, and choose one that stands above the rest.

 What is a Back Massage Cane and How Does it Work?